Chamonix, jewel of the Alps

 Cultural facilities

-Cinéma Vox
+Vox Cinema

-The Vox Cinema offers a selection of international and French films in a modern setting in the heart of Chamonix.
+Vox Cinema offers a selection of international and French films in a modern setting in the heart of Chamonix.

 Alpine Museum